Siphon880gh/devbrain/iOS/Workflow Improvements/Working with git.md

 Working with git? gitignore these files:
-1. Delete theÂ PodsÂ folder from your project
+1. Delete the Pods folder from your project
-2. Delete theÂ .xcworkspaceÂ file,
+2. Delete the .xcworkspace file,
-3. Delete theÂ Podfile.lockÂ file
+3. Delete the Podfile.lock file

 Otherwise will complain can't read license files for Firestore, and other problems